-- There must be enough fire-fighting vehicles so that no area of the racetrack is more than 4 minutes away from these vehicles. - There must also be a sufficient number of fire-fighting vehicles to cover the paddock and the pits, to act as second intervention and to have the means to extinguish the fire completely. - In any case all of the fire-fighting equipment around the circuit (including track, pit boxes and paddock areas) must comply with national laws.
+- There must be enough fire-fighting vehicles so that no area of the race track is more than 4 minutes away from these vehicles. - For MotoE events or for other electric Series, fire-fighting vehicles should be located at less than 2 mn from from the E-paddock and ready to intervene for the duration of the event. - There must also be a sufficient number of fire-fighting vehicles to cover the paddock and the pits, to act as second intervention and to have the means to extinguish the fire completely. - In any case all of the fire-fighting equipment around the circuit (including track, pit boxes and paddock areas) must comply with national laws.